-There are plenty of ways to save money on the road.
-Some take a little work, but they’re worth it in the long run.
-Plus, money saved is more enjoyment on your vacation.
+There are plenty of ways to save money on road trips.
+Some take a little work and preplanning, but they’re worth it in the long run.
+Plus, money saved means more fun money for your vacation.

 How do YOU save money on road trips?